HagOrMan/Tutorials/BashAliases.md

 ## What Should You Make?
 As you probably know, classic commands like `ls` and `ls -a` or even `ls -al` are already short enough that you don't need to optimize them.

 > What's really useful is **longer commands** and commands that **require some scripting to work**.
+Aliases reduce your mental load of remembering these commands and typing them out every time.

 You can write functions and then use them in an alias to achieve powerful outcomes.
-For example, in my [`util.bashrc`](./helper-files/bash/util.bashrc) file, I have a `confirm_action` function that lets me lock dangerous commands (e.g. discarding all my changes in git) behind a confirmation that asks me if I'm sure I'd like to do that.
+For example, in my [`util.bashrc`](./helper-files/bash/util.bashrc) file, I have a `confirm_action` function that ensures I don't run dangerous commands (e.g., discarding all my changes in git) without confirming that I'm sure.

-> As you try new things and start developing, figure out what commands you run often.
-If you're taking a while to do something, look it up, ask an AI model, and see if there's a faster way to do it.
-Eventually, you'll find complex commands that would go great behind a bash alias.
+> As you try new things and develop, figure out what commands you run often.
+If you're taking a while to do something, look it up, ask an AI model, and see if there's a faster way.
+These commands make great aliases - and the seconds they save will add up.

 For me, a lot of my aliases are also git commands that I run often. **I do anything to reduce friction in my development**, even turning something as short as `git log` into `gl`.
 > Keep your commands simple so you can easily add to them